-In conjunction with CMS, the State Medicaid Agency (SMA) contracts with Coordinated and Integrated Care Organizations (CICOs) for the provision of coordinated and integrated health care services under a federal financial alignment demonstration known as Healthy Connections Prime Medicare-Medicaid Plan (MMP).
+In conjunction with CMS, the SMA contracts with Coordinated and Integrated Care Organizations (CICOs) for the provision of coordinated and integrated health care services under a federal financial alignment demonstration known as Healthy Connections Prime Medicare-Medicaid Plan (MMP).
 Waiver participants meeting qualifying eligibility criteria may elect to enroll in the MMP; waiver participants who do not choose to enroll in the MMP will continue to have all associated waiver functions performed by the SMA.

-Prior to providing services, reviews of CICO for qualifying standards are performed by SMA staff and its agent (a third party contractor).
+Prior to providing services, reviews of CICOs for qualifying standards are performed by SMA staff and its agent (a third-party contractor).
 As the MMP demonstration develops over time, CICOs are evaluated on the basis of their compliance with benchmark standards.
-Success in meeting benchmark review standards allows a CICO to moving forward to the next identified phase of the Home and Community Based Services (HCBS) transition and may impact a CICO's eligibility for future passive enrollment of participants.
+Success in meeting benchmark review standards allows a CICO to move forward to the next identified phase of the HCBS transition and may impact a CICO's eligibility for future passive enrollment of participants.

-The MMP has incorporated assurances within a three way contract between CMS, SMA, and each CICO to ensure the CICO contracts with provider case managers approved by the SMA.
+The MMP has incorporated assurances within a three-way contract between CMS, SMA, and each CICO to ensure the CICO contracts with provider case managers approved by the SMA.
 Within this agreement it is established case managers must remain independent of service delivery and must otherwise meet all requirements outlined within the conflict-free modality operated by the SMA.
-Attenuation to these requirements by enrolled CICO are monitored on a consistent basis by the SMA to ensure compliance.
+Enrolled CICOs are monitored on a consistent basis by the SMA to ensure compliance.

 Once enrolled with the MMP, CICOs are empowered to conduct several waiver functions with oversight applied.
 During the HCBS transition phase continuing in this waiver renewal's time frame, Phase II, qualified MMP CICOs may review participant service plans as well as prior-authorize waiver services for participants enrolled in the MMP, adhering to approval criteria no more restrictive than SMA policies for participants who are not enrolled in the MMP.
 Person centered planning is assured within this process through contact between the MMP-contracted CICO case manager and the waiver participant/authorized representative during the development phase of the service plan.
 The SMA will formally review all service plans and may object to CICO proposed changes.
-CICOs qualified to do so may establish a rate methodology for waiver services providers serving participants enrolled in the MMP.
+CICOs qualified to do so may establish a rate methodology for waiver providers serving participants enrolled in the MMP.
 However, all rates determined must, at minimum, equal rates the SMA pays providers for waiver participants not enrolled in the MMP.
-Rate exceptions requested are only granted following SMA approval informed by documented justification from the CICO indicating no diminishment in quality of services.
+Rate exceptions requested are only granted following SMA approval.
+This approval is qualified by documented justification from the CICO demonstrating no diminishment in quality of services.

 If an enrolled CICO fails to adequately meet benchmark standards, a corrective action plan, including specific dates, must be submitted to a review team at the SMA.
 The benchmark review will evaluate the following:

-• Demonstrated competency of case management and nursing staff in conducting reassessments,

-• Network capacity for HCBS, including case management, with the exception of self-directed services, in that an enrolled CICO must have sufficient providers in each geographic area sufficient to meet the needs of the target population and provide meaningful choice of providers for each service,

-• Ability to fully manage and integrate the continuum of Medicare and Medicaid services, as evidenced by HCBS care coordination infrastructure, integration of HCBS into multidisciplinary team, policies in support of these integrated functions,

-• Ability to process and pay claims in a timely manner, proposed HCBS rate setting methodology for aforementioned services for SMA review, and understanding of the credentialing and monitoring process,

-Demonstrated competency in HCBS rate setting methodology
+- Demonstrated competency of case management and nursing staff in conducting reassessments - Network capacity for HCBS, including case management (except for participant-directed services), in that an enrolled CICO must have sufficient providers in each geographic area sufficient to meet the needs of the target population and provide meaningful choice of providers for each service - Ability to fully manage and integrate the continuum of Medicare and Medicaid services, as evidenced by HCBS care coordination infrastructure, integration of HCBS into a multidisciplinary team, and policies in support of these integrated functions - · Ability to process and pay claims in a timely manner - Demonstrated understanding/competency of the credentialing and monitoring process - Demonstrated understanding/competency in HCBS rate setting methodology

-• Demonstrated competency in HCBS credentialing and monitoring process